 Go with the flow

 Now you’re sharing great content, it’s time to check that it’s written in a way that’s easy to read and flowing.
 You want to keep your writing nice and simple for your readers to understand.
 It’s not that you think they can’t handle higher level reading.
 It’s because most of us are already at information overload, and the last thing we need is to be using too much brain power to figure out what’s being said.
 Leave out words you think will make you sound intelligent, and replace them with easy to understand words that get your message across clearly.

 Every industry has it’s jargon.
 Those words we didn’t know what they meant, until we really got into the industry.
 Not to mention acronyms which can be confusing.
 Industry terms that are used by your peers can easily confuse readers, and have them clicking away to look up what you mean.
 It’s best to avoid using jargon or acronyms that the average person might not know, unless you explain them so your blog post makes sense to everyone who reads it.

 Editing Your Blog Posts for Your Readers

 Yep, editing isn’t only for catching spelling and grammar mistakes, it’s also to make your blog posts more readable and shareable.
 The number of people who are reading blog posts on their mobiles is increasing.
 And while we know that our websites need to look great on mobile devices, it’s important to make sure the information we present, is also mobile friendly.

 Re-read your blog post to make sure you're not rambling on (something I had to work on myself!)
 You want to make your paragraphs short and digestible.
-In this fast paced world, most people like their information bite-sized.
+In this fast and distracted world, most people like their information bite-sized.
 Long paragraphs are overwhelming and can be tiring to read, especially on a mobile.
 If you can't break-up a paragraph, think about adding bullet points or subheadings to make your post easier to read.